dotansimha/angularjs-dropdown-multiselect/README.md

 # AngularJS Dropdown Multiselect
 This directive gives you a Bootstrap Dropdown with the power of AngularJS directives.

+NOTE: I am currently working on a v2 of this directive with performance imporovments and removing the need for lodash.
+ETA: February 2015

 # Features
 - Based on Bootstrap's dropdown.
 - jQuery is not necessary.